Families Facing the Future

 Summary: (To include basic study design, measures, results, and notable limitations)

 The study used the same sample as Catalano et al. (1997).
 The purpose of the study was to examine the development of substance use disorders among children involved in the Focus on Families project [now called Families Facing the Future].
-Participants were randomly assigned to receive either standard methadone treatment services or the intervention, Focus on the Families.
+Participants were randomly assigned to receive standard methadone treatment plus FOF or to a standard treatment only comparison group.
 Measures utilized include the Composite International Diagnostic Interview (CIDI).
 Results indicate that intervention and control participants did not differ significantly in risk of developing substance use disorders.
 However, there was evidence of a significant difference in intervention effect by gender.
 There was a significant reduction in the risk of developing a substance use disorder for intervention group males compared to control group males, while intervention versus control differences among females were nonsignificant and favored the control condition.
 Limitations include small sample size, difference in mortality by experimental condition, and long period between follow-up assessments.

 Length of controlled postintervention follow-up: 12–15 years.